TianZhao-007/COMP8260-AUIMS/README.md

 ## AUIMS：Australian Unified Information Management Service

 ### :memo: *Description*
 This project aims to solve the data ubuse problem by giving every user the right to manage their own infomation on the Internet.
+We hope this tool can help AI practitioners produce actionable best practices when they deal with users' data.

 ### :hammer: *Code*
 The program includes basic frontend and backend code, which are implemeneted by Android Studio.
 The programming language is Kotlin.